 Early Childhood Education

-The Early Childhood Education Program leads to the Bachelor of Science in Education degree in Early Childhood Education, preparing teachers for preschool through grade 3 (age three through age eight).
-The initial licensure program is designed to develop teachers who can teach effectively across the age span and meet variations in ability.
+The Early Childhood Education Program leads to the Bachelor of Science in Education degree in Early Childhood Education.
+The initial licensure program is designed to develop teachers who can teach effectively across the age span and meet variations in ability from preschool through grade 5.

 Professional Licensure Disclosure